 Ultra short-term funds invest in fixed income instruments which are mostly liquid.
 Unlike liquid funds maturity period is higher than 91 days that ranges from a week to 18 months.

-Arbitrage is a type of equity fund which buys security form one market and sells in other markets.
+Arbitrage is a type of equity fund which buys a security from one market and sells in other markets.
 In simple words, the fund manager buys shares from the cash stock market and sells it in the futures or derivatives markets.

 RDs are a good option if investing for less than a year.

 Deposit at regular intervals for a fixed period like 6,9 & 12 months.
-Interest rate is the same as for fixed deposits.
+The interest rate is the same as for fixed deposits.

 The safest way to park your money and withdraw at the time of needs.

 A savings account gives an interest rate of 3.5% to 7% varies from bank to bank.

 DBS bank provides an interest rate of 7% for the amount of Rs 1-2 lakhs.